 The expert Court of Protection team, based in Manchester and London, comprises more than 35 solicitors.
 It is one of the largest in the country, and has been recognised by the Legal 500 and Chambers & Partners for the exceptional service it provides.

-Uniquely, the team speaks 15 other languages between them; Arabic, Cantonese, French, German, Hindi, Hokkien, Malayalam, Mandarin, Punjabi, Spanish, Taiwanese, Thai, Turkish, Urdu and Welsh.
+Uniquely, the team speaks 9 other languages between them; Arabic, French, German, Hindi, Punjabi, Spanish, Turkish, Urdu and Welsh.
 By supporting those clients whose first language is not English, they are able to gain a greater understanding of their best interests.